seanp824/Rubik-s-Cube-Solver/README.md

 # Rubik's Cube Solver

 This project is a fully functional Rubik’s Cube solver written in Python using the beginner’s method.
-It takes a scrambled cube state as input - either manually or via webcam—and outputs a step-by-step sequence of moves to solve it.
+It takes a scrambled cube state as input - either manually or via webcam, and outputs a step-by-step sequence of moves to solve it.

 ## Features